Another day wasted in transit.

 With so many scam businesses using plagiarized signs of reputable companies, it was hard to trust I was boarding the correct shuttle at the airport.

 Sandwiched between Vietnamese in a small old minivan while stuck in traffic, reminded me of my Supershuttle van days.
-I used to take the shared van to and from airports in New York and Los Angeles, but there were two exceptions, which made it different:
+I used to take the shared van to and from airports .
+But here in Vietnam, there were two differences:

 1. I was the tallest Asian in the bus.

-2. They pull out a small plastic stool to fit in the aisle.
+2. They pull out a small plastic stool for aisle seating when the van seats were all filled.

 On the drive into Hanoi

 For twenty minutes, rice paddy fields and water buffaloes entertained my view.
-Squished and watching it over my neighbor’s shoulder through a dirty window was the way I was seeing it, but it still held me in delight.
+Squished and watching it over my neighbor’s shoulder through a dirty window was the way I was seeing it, but it still held delight.
 Tiny, coned straw hats dotted the rice fields, as rice workers were submerged knee deep planting seeds in the fields.
-It was absolutely beautiful.
+Absolutely breathtaking!

 Vietnamese architecture and the reason behind it’s peculiar shape